codemastermick/musebot/README.md

 1. Head over to the Bot tab and click "Add a Bot"
 1. Give your bot a username and click the link that says "Click to Reveal Token"
 1. Copy that token exactly as it is shown, and paste it into .env-SAMPLE and rename the file to `.env`
-1. Now just run `node .\bot.js` in the terminal to start your bot
+1. Now just run `npm start` in the terminal to start your bot

 ## Supported Commands